Stability conditions on Kuznetsov components: Introduction

 \subsection{Applications}

-Kuznetsov conjectured an equivalence between $\Ku(Y_d)$ and $\Ku(X_{4d+2})$ for appropriate pairs $Y_d$ and $X_{4d+2}$, where $Y_d$ is a Fano threefold of Picard rank one, index two and degree $d$, and $X_{4d+2}$ is of index one and genus $2d+2$ (degree $4d+2$).
+Kuznetsov conjectured an equivalence between $\Ku(Y_d)$ and $\Ku(X_{4d+2})$ for appropriate pairs $Y_d$ and $X_{4d+2}$, where $Y_d$ is a Fano threefold of Picard rank one, index two and degree $d\geq 2$, and $X_{4d+2}$ is of index one and genus $2d+2$ (degree $4d+2$).
 Our results may be helpful in reproving known cases, and proving new cases of these equivalences, by identifying moduli spaces of stable objects in both categories.
 We illustrate this for $d=4$, see Example~\ref{ex:d4}.

-For cubic fourfolds, we show in the appendix, written jointly with Xiaolei Zhao, that the existence of stability conditions on $\Ku(X)$ is already enough to reprove a categorical Torelli theorem for very general cubic fourfolds (which is a special case of \cite[Corollary~2.10]{HR16:Torelli_cubic_fourfolds}):
+For cubic fourfolds over the complex numbers, we show in the appendix, written jointly with Xiaolei Zhao, that the existence of stability conditions on $\Ku(X)$ is already enough to reprove a categorical Torelli theorem for very general cubic fourfolds (which is a special case of \cite[Corollary~2.10]{HR16:Torelli_cubic_fourfolds}):